Nextiva / Blog / Customer Experience

 3. Choose an organizational structure

-Determining the right number of agents is just one piece of the staffing puzzle.
+Determining the correct number of agents is just one piece of the staffing puzzle.
 You also need to create a clear organizational structure with defined roles, responsibilities, and reporting lines.
 This structure should align with your contact center’s technology and processes.
+An effective call center staffing model is crucial for striking a balance between customer experience and cost management.

 Start by outlining your desired hierarchy.
 For example, if your contact center software includes quality assurance (QA) modules, you’ll need at least one quality analyst to monitor performance and provide feedback.
-Make sure you also consider how many managers and support staffers will be required for smooth operations.
+Also, ensure that you consider the number of managers and support reps required for smooth operations.

 Determine the operational model for your contact center: